-Any Abilities on an Attachment are added to the unit they are attached to and are considered to originate from the Combat Unit.
+Any Abilities on an Attachment are added to the unit they are attached to, and considered originating from that Combat Unit for all gameplay purposes (Example: If the Combat Unit ever loses its Abilities, all Abilities from Attachments are also lost).
+POINT VALUE This shows how many points it costs to include the Attachment in your army.

-POINT VALUE

-This shows how many points it costs to include the Attachment in your army.

-UNIT TYPE

-This shows what type of Combat Unit the Attachment can join.
+UNIT TYPE This shows what type of Combat Unit the Attachment can join.